 The first step is to gather your information.
 The information you should have readily available is your current insurance declaration page for each of your policy.

 While not all websites will require detailed information, expect to have it available if you plan on actually purchasing the policy.
-The websites are able to compare companies, policies and quotes, however in the end it will be up to you to decide which company offers the best rates for the coverage you need.
+The sites can compare companies, policies, and quotes — in the end, it will be up to you to decide which company offers the best rates for the coverage you need.

 Compare Insurance Quotes